 Occasionally, the School features non-uniform days or "theme" days to celebrate a significant day in the life of the School or larger community.
-Students not wishing to follow the "theme" of such days are expected to be in Number One dress.
+Students not wishing to follow the "theme" of such days are expected to be in school uniform.